Saucony has been making quality running shoes longer than nearly any other brand out there. Photo: iRunFar/Eszter Horanyi

 Cons:

-As a shoe that people have loved for well over a decade, the Saucony Peregrine 14 is a tried and true banger.
+As a shoe that people have loved for over a decade, the Saucony Peregrine 15 is a tried and true trail shoe.
 And it’s a classic for a reason.
-This do-everything trail running shoe has impressed us so much over the years that we continue to feature it in our best trail running shoe guide.
+This do-everything option has impressed us so much over the years that we continue to feature it in our best trail running shoe guide.
 What makes it stand out?
 Let’s start at the base where Saucony employs its PWRTRAC rubber outsoles with five-millimeter lugs, which are the perfect size to easily handle dry conditions and have enough depth to perform well in light mud.
+The outsole struggles in really slippery conditions, like wet rocks or moss.

-Moving up the shoe, the PWRRUN cushioning is comfortable without being overly cushioned.
-The 28-millimeter heel and 24-millimeter toe stack height keep runners fairly close to the ground.
-The 4-millimeter drop is ideal for most runners as it’s not overly aggressive nor in the zero-drop range.
-Finally, the new PWRRUN+ sock liner provides underfoot comfort, and a new unique lacing system helped lock down the feet.
+Saucony upgraded the midsole of this shoe from the previous version.
+The new one is a bit less bulgy in appearance than the Peregrine 14 and features a softer, single-density foam.
+The 28-millimeter heel and 24-millimeter toe stack height keep runners fairly close to the ground, and the 4-millimeter drop is ideal for most runners as it’s not overly aggressive nor in the zero-drop range.
+Finally, the new PWRRUN+ sock liner provides underfoot comfort, and a unique lacing system helps lock down the feet.

 This incredibly versatile shoe can handle normal training runs, up-tempo workouts, long runs, or races.
 We took the shoe on steep and technical trails, flat dirt, and crushed gravel paths, and it performed.
 But perhaps our favorite thing about this shoe is its durability.
-We put more than 400 miles on a pair of the previous version of these shoes and definitely could’ve added more.
-We’re a couple hundred miles into these with no noticeable wear or tear.
+We put more than 400 miles on previous versions of this shoe and definitely could’ve added more.
+With more than 100 miles on this version, we haven’t noticed the midsole packing out or significant damage to the upper, even after using them in wet and muddy conditions in the Pacific Northwest winter.

 Best Overall Road Running Shoe: Saucony Endorphin Speed 4 ($170)